gregdardis/stock-market-search/README.md

 Stock Market Info is a web app that allows you search for stocks and view related financial information and metrics.

 The front end tech stack includes [React](https://github.com/facebook/react), [Redux](https://github.com/reactjs/redux), [Webpack](https://github.com/webpack/webpack), and [Babel](https://github.com/babel/babel).
-The server is written using [Node.js](https://github.com/nodejs/node).
-Stock data is retrieved from Yahoo Finance using [node-yahoo-finance](https://github.com/pilwon/node-yahoo-finance).
+The app utilizes [Node.js](https://github.com/nodejs/node), and the server is written using [Express](https://github.com/expressjs/express).
+Stock data is retrieved from Yahoo Finance using [node-yahoo-finance](https://github.com/pilwon/node-yahoo-finance) and [yahoo-finance-data](https://github.com/stephanepericat/yahoo-finance).

 This project is a work in progress and currently most features are incomplete.